Contact Ben Wiley

 Phone: (802) 865-5725

-Quick on your feet: You must be able to adapt and solve problems that arise quickly, think ahead to anticipate sticky points and have a backup plan (or two) of action if something gets derailed.
+Project management: As a producer, you are responsible for designing schedules, keeping your team on track, and ensuring deadlines are met.
+You must be able to adapt and solve problems that arise quickly, think ahead to anticipate sticky points, and have a backup plan (or two) if something gets derailed.

-Interpersonal communication: Your listening skills come into play as you facilitate communication in your team, de-escalate conflicts, build bridges and figure out how to help your team do their best work together.
+Interpersonal communication: Your listening skills come into play as you facilitate communication in your team, de-escalate conflicts, build bridges, and figure out how to help your team do their best work together.

 Collaboration: Managing game production teams requires a strong ability to collaborate within and across teams to make sure everyone has what they need to get their work accomplished well and on time.